-Lindsey Pollak is a New York Times bestselling author and one of the world’s leading experts on Millennials and today’s multigenerational workplace.
+Lindsey Pollak is a New York Times bestselling author and one of the world’s leading experts on today’s multigenerational workplace.

 She was recently named to the 2020 Thinkers50 Radar List, which honors 30 global management thinkers whose work is shaping the future of how organizations are managed and led.

 Lindsey’s latest book, The Remix: How to Lead and Succeed in the Multigenerational Workplace was published by HarperCollins in 2019 and named a Book of the Month by both the Wall Street Journal and Financial Times.

 Lindsey is also the author of two career advice books for young professionals: Becoming the Boss: New Rules for the Next Generation of Leaders and Getting from College to Career: Your Essential Guide to Succeeding in the Real World.

 Her speaking audiences and consulting clients have included over 250 corporations, law firms, conferences and universities, including Aetna, Citi, Estée Lauder Companies, GE, Goldman Sachs, Google, J.P.
 Morgan, Pfizer, Verizon, Yale, Harvard, Wharton and Stanford.

 Lindsey’s advice and opinions have appeared in such media outlets as The TODAY Show, The New York Times, The Wall Street Journal, CNN and NPR.

 Lindsey has served as an official ambassador for LinkedIn, a Millennial workplace expert for The Hartford and chair of Cosmopolitan Magazine’s Millennial Advisory Board.

 She is a graduate of Yale University and is based in New York City.